 Once your application has been approved, one of our technicians will work with you, and your care team, to set up the Environmental Control Systems in your home.
 Should your equipment ever need changing, updating, or servicing, one of our technicians will work with you to make your system work for you as soon as possible.

-Service Costs for the Technology for Independent Living Program
+Service Costs for the Technology For Independent Living Program

-Services are delivered at no cost for most of our clients; this includes assessment, installation, and repairs.
+Services are delivered at no cost for most of our members; this includes assessment, installation, and repairs.
 Our services are funded by the Ministry of Health and our equipment is funded by donations and community grants.
 We acknowledge the financial assistance of the Province of British Columbia.

 Community Program Partner

-BCITS Peer Group
+Technology For Living Peer Group

-Here at BCITS we are always looking for new ideas that afford more independence to our members.
+Here at Technology For Living we are always looking for new ideas that afford more independence to our members.
 We work alongside our members to improve existing technology, often with their invaluable input during the whole production cycle.
 Are you a member, an engineer or an advocate with a brand new idea to share?
 You can find information how to contact us here and see how you can go from idea to product working with TIL.

 Some of the equipment we provide